 2. Infrastructure and roads:

-Before taking any step, make sure that the land has proper legal papers and that there are no disputes or legal issues.
-Make sure that the land is free of any liens or ownership issues, and that it is officially registered in the real estate records.
+Before taking any step, make sure that the land has proper legal papers and that it does not have any disputes or legal issues.
+Make sure that the land is free from any encumbrances or ownership issues, and that it is officially registered in the real estate records.

-Some may think that size is the only criterion for choosing land, but the shape of the land is also an important factor.
-Land with regular shapes such as square or rectangular is more flexible in its use compared to irregularly shaped land, making urban planning and implementation easier.
+Some may think that size is the only criterion for land selection, but the shape of the land is also an important factor.
+Land with regular shapes such as square or rectangular is more flexible in its use compared to land with irregular shapes, which facilitates urban planning and implementation.

 6. Environmental threats:

-Make sure the land is not in an area prone to floods, earthquakes, or other natural disasters.
-If the land is prone to such risks, the cost of insurance may be high, and this may negatively affect the economic viability of the project.
+Make sure the land is not in an area prone to floods, earthquakes, or any other natural disasters.
+If the land is prone to those risks, the cost of insurance may be high, and this may negatively affect the economic viability of the project.

 Tips for choosing land for real estate construction